predictive-analytics-lab/ubuntu-slurm/USAGE.md

 ### Using a library to submit jobs

 Instead of writing job files, you can use libraries to submit jobs for you.
 One such library is [submitit](https://github.com/facebookincubator/submitit) by Facebook.
 See [their documentation](https://github.com/facebookincubator/submitit/blob/master/docs/examples.md) to learn more.

+### Specifying fractional GPUs

+Nvidia has written a plugin for SLURM that allows specifying fractional (nvidia) GPUs as resources.
+However, the user experience is not the sleekest.
+First, the name: it's called [CUDA Multi-Process Service (MPS)](https://slurm.schedmd.com/gres.html#MPS_Management).
+Nothing in the name hints at fractional GPUs, but that's what they chose.
+In fact, they were seemingly so proud of the name, that the resource is also called `mps`.
+In order to request a fractional GPU, you specify something like `--gres=mps:4`.
+But what does the number ("4" in this case) mean?
+Well, it has no fixed meaning.
+When configuring ones SLURM installation, one can assign "MPS points" to each of the GPUs.
+It's completely arbitrary how many points are assigned to a given GPU.
+One possibility (that's also mentioned in the documentation) is to assign 100 MPS points to each GPU.
+In this case, you can treat the points as percentages and do `--gres=mps:33` to request 33% of a GPU.
+However, that only really makes sense if all your GPUs are the same.
+If you have different GPUs in your cluster, you might not want to give them all the same number of MPS points.
+So, the solution I came up with is to assign an MPS point for every GB of GRAM.
+So, if a GPU has 12GB of memory, it gets 12 MPS points and so on.
+Then, you can request `--gres=mps:6` and know that you will always get 6GB of GPU memory, no matter on which GPU your job ends up running.

 ## Monitoring SLURM
 ### Monitoring the queue